Has the government stopped using hotels to house asylum seekers?

 Labour did not originally set out a specific timeframe to achieve this pledge and the Home Office did not offer one when we asked.
 But in June 2025, chancellor Rachel Reeves confirmed the government intends to end “the costly use of hotels to house asylum seekers in this Parliament”.

 The Home Office routinely publishes quarterly data showing the number of asylum seekers in hotels, but not the number of hotels in use or their associated costs.
-Given this, it’s unclear how the government intends to provide updates on progress towards this pledge (the Home Office did not provide any specific figures when we asked for an update in both November 2024 and June 2025).
+Given this, it’s unclear how the government intends to provide updates on progress towards this pledge.

-We’re currently rating this pledge as “appears off track”, because according to the latest available data, both the number of hotels used to house asylum seekers and the number of asylum seekers housed in hotels have increased since Labour came into government in July 2024.
+We’re currently rating this pledge as “appears off track”, because according to the latest available data, the number of asylum seekers housed in hotels increased between Labour forming a government in July 2024 and the end of March 2025, the latest date we have data for.

 At the end of June 2024, just before Labour came into office, a total of 29,585 asylum seekers were being housed in contingency accommodation in hotels (approximately 29% of all asylum seekers in receipt of support from the government at that time).